 Management Information Systems graduates obtain jobs through various avenues, leading to placements with a wide range of firms and organizations.

-A sample of employers that recruited Eller College MIS majors for both placement and career-related experience in the 2015-2016 school year through the Career Services office:
+A sample of employers that recruited Eller College MIS majors for both placement and career-related experience in recent years:

 MTG Management Consultants